 Relationship between the Cannabis Cultivator and Dispensary

-A grower selling his product is not as clear cut as it sounds.
+In the context of how to sell cannabis products to dispensaries, a grower selling his product is not as clear cut as it sounds.
 For starters, you will need a license to grow and sell your product.
 This is largely determined by your state or county laws.
 This licenses can vary depending on which state you live and which state you intend marketing your product to.

 Once you have overcome the legalities and ironed out the roadmap ahead for your grow operation you will need to decide how you are going to sell your product, whether it be for medical or recreational dispenaries.